maotar/Binance-Advanced-Trading-Options/README.md

    Trader will not execute buy order but will execute sell order if stop conditions are met, use to use the trading option for coins already bought with the Binance default trading options.
 Trader will check balances before starting tracking to make sure they are sufficient to fulfill sell order.

+   When 'Reset' mode is selected 'Entry Price' field will be enabled where you can enter the (average) price you entered the position at, this will ensure correct display of the total profit/loss percentage in the trader.

 ## Trader Usage ##